bthecohen/tokamak/README.md

 }
 ```

+Within the closure, `$this` will be correctly bound to the child element, allowing you to easily construct a DOM hierarchy.
 Any data to be passed into the closure is included in the fourth argument.
 You could also import a local variable into the closure's scope by using the syntax: `function() use ($foo){}`.

 ## Installation